tevslin/Starlink-Statuspage-Clients/README.md

 ## Prerequisites

 This client requires a PC running Windows 10, an installed Starlink dish (dishy), and an API key from Starlink.
-The API Key is free, see the instructions under [Register and Account]( https://github.com/Tysonpower/starlinkstatus) for registering.
+The API Key is free, see the instructions under [Register an Account]( https://github.com/Tysonpower/starlinkstatus) for registering.
 You will be asked for the API key during installation of this client.

 You must either be using the Starlink router or set up port-forwarding in your own router such that requests to 192.168.100.1:9200 are port-forwarded to the Starlink modem.